zacharysalloum/zacharysalloum.github.io/index.md

     <figcaption>Custom-enclosed electronics bay: mainboard, drivers, and the touchscreen controller.</figcaption>
   </figure>
   <div class="log-text">
-    <span class="step-tag">Step 06 — Electronics</span>
+    <h4>Step 06 — Electronics installation</h4>
-    <h4>Wiring it all together</h4>
-    <p>A BigTreeTech SKR Mini E3 runs the show — a $40 mainboard with a 32-bit processor, silent TMC2209 drivers, and plenty of fan ports, paired with a BTT TFT35 touchscreen for a clean, easy-to-read UI.
-I added a 25A mosfet for the heated bed since the mainboard's built-in one wasn't enough, and 3D printed enclosures for everything, with cooling fans wherever things ran warm.</p>
+    <p>Finally, 4 key electronics were installed.
+First, a 24V 350W power supply was chosen to power the printer.
+Then, a BigTreeTech SKR Mini E3 mainboard was chosen due to its affordability and robustness, as it has a 32-bit processor, silent TMC2209 motor drivers, and a multitude of fan ports.
+It also meshes well with the BTT TFT35 LCD screen, which I chose to be the screen for this printer due to its clean UI, and touchscreen function.
+Finally, I installed a 25A mosfet to control the heated bed, as the main-board's built-in mosfet was not adequate.
+Custom enclosures were designed and 3D printed to house these parts, with cooling fans used where necessary.</p>
   </div>
 </div>